sarbbottam/sarbbottam.github.io/_posts/2015-08-21-multiple-submit-buttons-and-javascript.md

 title: Multiple submit buttons and JavaScript
 description:
   If you are relying on the value of submit button in the form data and the form is submitted via JavaScript, you might want to read this post.
+date: 2015-08-21 17:40:00
 categories: HTML Forms, JavaScript
-date: 2015-08-21 17:40:00
-categories: forms
+excerpt_separator: <!--more-->
 redirect_from: /forms/2015/08/21/multiple-submit-buttons-and-javascript/
 ---